jhildenbiddle/docsify-plugin-ethicalads/docs/index.md

 - `insertAfter`: CSS selector or DOM element to insert the placement *after*
 - `insertBefore`: CSS selector or DOM element to insert the placement *before*

+Each items in the placements array will render one ad placement.
+Specifying a CSS selector for the insertion point that matches multiple elements (e.g, `h2`) will render the placement based on the first matching element.

-Note that when these values are set directly under the `$docsify.ethicalads` property they will serve as default values for configurations found in the `placements` array.
+When any of these values are set directly under the `$docsify.ethicalads` property they will serve as default values for items in the `placements` array.

 **Example**